allenj12/rpn/README.md

 Reverse polish notation mini DSL for chezscheme.
 The stack, and its effects all take place at complie time and are disolved by runtime.

 ## Usage
 Their are two main macros rpn and rpnv.
-They are exactly the same except rpn expects 1 final result in the stack, it is a compile time error to have 0 or more than 1 results. rpnv allows multiple results and and returns theme using schemes values fn for multiple value return.
+They are exactly the same except rpn expects 1 final result in the stack, it is a compile time error to have 0 or more than 1 results. rpnv allows multiple results and and returns them using schemes values fn for multiple value return.

 ## Examples
 If both arguments for numbers are supplied for (* - / + expt) it is calculated at compile time